-JACKSONVILLE, Fla. - A 21-year-old Jacksonville man is fighting for his life after a tragic hit-and-run crash a couple of weeks ago.
+JACKSONVILLE, Fla. - A 21-year-old Jacksonville man is making marked improvements as he recovers after a hit-and-run crash a couple of weeks ago.

-Relatives said Ian Brasfield left work in Jacksonville Beach and was heading home on his motorcycle when he was struck by two cars 15 days ago.
+Relatives said Ian Brasfield left work in Jacksonville Beach and was heading home on his motorcycle when he was struck by two cars.

 He's been in the intensive care unit and unconscious ever since, but he woke up Friday morning and was able to communicate with his family.